Nearly two-thirds of Greek youths are unemployed

 "I once dreamt that I could work in my field but after three years of searching, I have very little hope that I will get a job, any job.
 It looks almost impossible," said 23-year old Evanthia Bouza, who has studied English literature.

-The country's economic outlook remains uncertain, despite the progress it has made in recent months to cut its budget deficit and push privatisations, ratings agency Moody's said in a note on Thursday.
+The country's economic outlook remains uncertain, despite the progress it has made in recent months to cut its budget deficit and push privatizations, ratings agency Moody's said in a note on Thursday.

 "Consumption will continue to decline, led by rising unemployment, wage and pension cuts and weak domestic confidence, resulting in a deferral of spending," said Moody's analyst Alpona Banerji, who expects the economy to contract by 5.3 percent this year.